spread-ai/docs-appsmith-fork/docs/reference/studio-errors-troubleshooting.md

 ## Widget errors

 This section helps you troubleshoot common widget errors in Studio.
-To troubleshoot widget errors, first ensure that any data bound to the widget is in the format expected by the property.Most errors stem from this.
+To troubleshoot widget errors, first ensure that any data bound to the widget is in the format expected by the property.
+Most errors stem from this.

 ### Common widget errors

 #### Validation error

->The error indicates that the ected by the widget is not in the expected format.
+>The error indicates that the data expected by the widget is not in the expected format.

 <div class='grid' markdown>